BA programs: "English - Linguistics"

 - The following planned double majors:

-- With French.
+- BA in Linguistics with French.
 Requirements

-- With Hebrew Language Requirements
+- BA in Linguistics with Hebrew Language Requirements

 - Unplanned double major: equal specialization in linguistics and another area of studies (in any other department which offers a double major).
 Requirements

 - "Major at your own pace" - New option for students whose jobs or other commitments leave them with less free time for taking classes.
 The requirements are the same as in the regular major, but they are taken over a five-year period, with fewer courses required each year.
 Requirements

 Additionally, the direct MA program allows highly qualified undergraduate students to complete an M.A. without a thesis within four years of beginning their undergraduate studies or an M.A. with a thesis within five years.

 The documents listed above also give you a sense of what each year of study is like:

 - First year: foundation courses, which mostly follows a pre-determined timetable